jeffbdye/RunMap/README.md

 ## Changelog

+- 12/something/21: Added the ability to download/upload runs, as well as caching the current run in the browser
 - 11/28/20: Refactored a bit to better abstract out mapbox API, localStorage interactions
 - 6/14/20: Updates to the testing experience, take advantage of existing libraries to simplify things
 - 3/28/20: Audits, enabled Github workflows, also added extra accessiblity/aria context